HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/encryption.md

 - Creation of a configuration json file
 - Update of the IdP Cert button on the management page

 The 4 files get created in your `keepconfig.d` directory.
-Distribute them to all Domino REST API servers to achive single login and decryption capabilities.
+Distribute them to all Domino REST API servers to achieve single login and decryption capabilities.
 For example, when you specified **AcmeKeepTest** as your `Certificate Name`, you get this configuration file:

 ```json
 {